microsoft/fluentui/packages/react-spinbutton/Spec.md

 ## Background

 SpinButtons are used to allow numeric input bounded between minimum and maximum values with button controls to increment and decrement the input value by some step amount.
+Values can also be manipulated via the keyboard.

 ## Prior Art